 NOTE: This burst is equivalent to unmodulated carrier with a +1 625/24 kHz frequency offset, above the nominal carrier frequency or for COMPACT, a -1 625/24 kHz frequency offset, below the nominal carrier frequency.

+5.2.4A Extend Coverage Frequency correction burst (EC-FB)

+EC-FB or EC-FCCH has a 156*2 bits burst length and the output is one unmodulated carrier with a -1 625/(24*4)kHz frequency offset.